MinecraftForge/Documentation/docs/tileentities/tileentity.md

 ```JAVA
     World#notifyBlockUpdate(BlockPos pos, IBlockState oldState, IBlockState newState, int flags)
 ```
 The `pos` should be your TileEntitiy's position.
 For `oldState` and `newState` you can pass the current BlockState at that position.
-The `flags` should be 2, which will sync the changes to the clien
+The `flags` should be 2, which will sync the changes to the client.

 ### Synchronizing using a custom network message
 This way of synchronizing is probably the most complicated one.